grindjs/grindjs/docs/guides/cli.markdown

 ### CLI
 As noted above, the CLI includes a built in `make:command` command to generate commands for you.

+### Controllers
+You can generate controllers via `make:controller`.
+You can also pass a `--resource` flag to generate a full resource controller.

 ### Database
 The database provider includes a number of commands for migrating and seeding the database: